Prospective Graduate Students

 ENE

 The degree program of Master of Science in Environmental Engineering primary emphasis is to give graduates from undergraduate engineering programs intensive training in the various areas of environmental engineering.
 The Master’s degree is considered to be the first professional degree in environmental engineering.
-Students with non-engineering degreee are eligible for the degree depending on their academic background and satisfactory completion of background preparatory courses.
+Students with non-engineering degree are eligible for the degree depending on their academic background and satisfactory completion of background preparatory courses.

 ESEN